 Graduate Student Scholarship Search

-- Student Scholarship Search Free Scholarships Site - over $9 billion in scholarships listed
+- Student Scholarship Search Free Scholarships Site - search billions of dollars in scholarships and fellowships instantly based on your major, state, interests and more.

 - Free Scholarship Search Secrets eBook - learn how to use Google to find scholarships!

-- Graduate School Scholarship Search - From Edvisors Online Education Directory
+- Graduate School Scholarship Search - a guide to graduate scholarships and fellowships.

-- International Education Financial Aid - For International Students
+- International Education Financial Aid - resources for International Students.

-- File your FAFSA early so you can apply for scholarships early.
-Some college and federal scholarships require you have completed the FAFSA before they can grant you the scholarship.
+- File the FAFSA early.
+Some colleges and scholarship programs require applicants to have completed the FAFSA before applying for a scholarship.

-- Remember this golden rule for all scholarships: Money flows to the student, never the other way around.
-Any scholarship asking you for money, a bank account, credit card number, or other sensitive information is almost certainly a scam.
+- Remember the golden rule for scholarships: Money flows to the student, never the other way around.
+If a scholarship asks for money, a bank account number, credit card number or other personal information, it is almost certainly a scam.

-- Finally, follow all application instructions to a "T".
-Meet all deadlines and follow up to ensure all materials get to the appropriate party by in a timely manner.
+- Finally, follow all application instructions carefully.
+Meet all deadlines and follow up to ensure all materials get to the appropriate party in a timely manner.